 Helen Burns Sharp for ATM

-On the web page on Governance, we propose solutions to the problems identified on this page.
+On the web page on Governance, we offer ideas on ways to address the problems identified on this page.

 I. Property Tax Incentives